mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

 ### 8.1 Why It Matters

 A helpful prompt guide bridges the gap between what end-users want and what the AI can understand.
-Eventually,it provides better AI responses for end-users.
+Eventually, it provides better AI responses for end-users.

 ### 8.2 How We Do It

-* **AI Response Temperature**: Putting end-users in Control

-    * Empower end-users with adjustable "temperature" settings for AI responses.
-This could range from factual and concise to creative and elaborate, allowing end-users to customize the level of detail and personality they desire.
+* **AI response temperature**: Empower end-users with adjustable temperature settings for AI responses.
+This  allows end-users to customize the level of detail and personality they desire, which could range from factual and concise to creative and elaborate.

-* **Shielding End-User Data**: Proactive Protection

-    * Move beyond reactive measures.
+* **Shielding end-user data**: Strive for proactive protection; move beyond reactive measures.
 Design systems that prioritize end-user privacy from the outset.
 Implement robust data encryption and access controls to safeguard end-user information.

-* **Managing End-User Input**: Set Clear Expectations,
-* **Input Character Handling**: Set realistic expectations for end-user input.

-    * Communicate limitations on character count or format to avoid end-user frustration while ensuring efficient data processing by the AI system.
+* **Input character handling**: Set clear and realistic expectations for end-user input.
+Communicate limitations on character count or format to avoid end-user frustration while ensuring efficient data processing by the AI system.

 ### 8.3 Examples

 * Presenting examples of prompts in the input field, helping the end-user to sense how to draft prompts in the system.
-Further help is provided with information (ⓘ) icon.
+Provide further help via an information icon ({{% icon name="info-circle" %}}).

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/prompts.png" max-width="320px" alt="Suggested prompt fragments on buttons and further help next to input field" >}}

-* Showcasing prompts for advanced end-users.
+* Showcase prompts for advanced end-users.

     {{< figure src="/attachments/howto/front-end/conversation-best-practices/further-advice.png" max-width="320px" alt="Pop up shown while response is generated giving additional suggestions for how to construct a prompt" >}}